abhisheksUe203006/tempPU_Fork/README.md

 The assistant profile can add, remove employees and can assign jobs to the employees.
 Admin profile can add and remove employees.
 #### Attendance system(Assistant)
 Assistant profile can record attendance for employees.
-Attendance is then visible to admin profile.
+Attendance is then visible to the admin profile.

 #### Complaint registration and status tracking(User)
 User can register complaints with details including address, phone num, details, and photos.
 They can then track the progress of the complaint.